-Evangelos Christou, Ph.D.
+Evangelos A. Christou, Ph.D.

 Professor